MontaineHOA/CCnR/04_common_maintenance_areas.md

 ## Section 3.
 Alteration of the Common Areas and Common Maintenance Areas.

-Nothing shall be altered, or constructed in, or removed from the Common Areas or Common Maintenance Areas except upon prior written consent of the Assoc1at1on.
+Nothing shall be altered, or constructed in, or removed from the Common Areas or Common Maintenance Areas except upon prior written consent of the Association.

 ## Section 4.
 Dumping in Common Areas and Common Maintenance Areas.